Skip to content

 Patch Analysis

-Add length validation in Win32PathToNtPath to reject paths exceeding the stack buffer size before the copy operation.
+The fix is to add length validation in Win32PathToNtPath that rejects paths exceeding the stack buffer size before the copy operation begins.

 Detection